 - Labels on portable containers are not required if the person who made the transfer uses all of the contents during the work shift.

-When a secondary container does not meet the above requirements, a safety label needs to be applied to the secondary container.
+A safety label needs to be applied to the secondary container any time it is not used in a single shift or is outside the control of the person who made the transfer.
 This label must provide the identity of the hazardous chemical(s) in the container and the hazards the chemical(s) present.

 Replacement Container Safety Labels

-The label on a container entering the workplace must not be removed, altered or defaced.
-If a chemical container's original safety label must be replaced, the new safety label must contain the same information as the original.
-Only use labels, ink and markings that are not soluble in the liquid content of the container.
+The label on a container entering the workplace must not be removed, altered, or defaced.
+If the original safety label must be replaced, the replacement must contain the same information as the original.
+The new label must not be obscured or damaged by the liquid in the container.